Home-modules/docs/usage/setup.md

 # Setting up your Home_modules-powered smart home

+> **Note**
+> This guide is very generic, because instructions vary between plugins.
+Please refer to the plugin's documentation for better guidance.

 ## Required items

 - A computer as the hub (preferably a Raspberry PI)